arcus/Arcus_Labs_Orientation/new_to_omics.md

 In order to discover variants, we will work through a pipeline that begins with very raw sequencing data (FASTQ/CRAM/BAM) and ends with a table of possible variants (VCF/CSV).
 The essential rationale behind this extensive workflow is that the overwhelming majority of deviations from the reference genome are false positives, and by using measured confidence at every step of the process, we can eliminate most of these false positives at different stages.

 The key steps in this process are as follows:
-1. Procure raw data for processing
-2. Map raw sequences to a reference
-3. Detect variants
-4. Filter for likely real variants
-5. Annotate and filter further to identify possibly causative variant(s)

-1. Procure raw data for processing
-First, we will realign the exomes.
+1. **Procure raw data for processing**: First, we will realign the exomes.
 The data we received is in CRAM format, which is already aligned to a reference genome.
 First, we will realign the exomes.
 We will decompress the CRAM files to obtain BAM files and de-align these to retrieve the original raw FASTQ files, which will be the starting point for the pipeline.

-2. Map raw sequences to a reference
-Next, we will align the raw sequence reads (FASTQ) to the reference genome, with a few extra quality-control steps to prepare for more accurate variant calling.
+2. **Map raw sequences to a reference**: Next, we will align the raw sequence reads (FASTQ) to the reference genome, with a few extra quality-control steps to prepare for more accurate variant calling.
 The prepared file will be in BAM format.

-3. Detect actual variants
-We will obtain variant calls for every position where something differs from the reference as per our generated BAM file.
+3. **Detect variants**: We will obtain variant calls for every position where something differs from the reference as per our generated BAM file.
 Then, we will compute how many copies of the variant, if any, each family member likely has, resulting in a VCF.

-4. Filter for likely real variants
-We will use quality measures for each variant call to filter and label the variants which are high confidence, along with a few adjustment steps to prepare for annotation and possible identification of a causative variant.
+4. **Filter for likely real variants**: We will use quality measures for each variant call to filter and label the variants which are high confidence, along with a few adjustment steps to prepare for annotation and possible identification of a causative variant.

-5. Annotate and filter further to identify possibly causative variant(s) From the fully processed VCF file, we will label variants with useful information, such as genes they are located in and frequencies in population databases.
+5. **Annotate and filter further to identify possibly causative variant(s)**: From the fully processed VCF file, we will label variants with useful information, such as genes they are located in and frequencies in population databases.
 We will also compute whether each variant in the proband is inherited from the mother, father, or neither (de novo).
 This will allow us to filter and search for variants more meaningfully, hopefully revealing a causative variant for the proband’s neurodevelopmental disorder.

 This workflow is run primarily with command line tools using bash scripting.
 In order to make the exome data accessible to typical computational environments, we will work only with one chromosome, chromosome 2.
 We supply two folders.
-The first, raw_cram, stores the original CRAM files and associated index files for each of the family members.
-The second, ref_files, has all the accompanying files that will be necessary at different steps of the pipeline.
+The first, `raw_cram`, stores the original CRAM files and associated index files for each of the family members.
+The second, `ref_files`, has all the accompanying files that will be necessary at different steps of the pipeline.

+### Obtaining FASTQ from CRAM files

 We’ll now take the first step to obtain our FASTQ files.
 If you’re wondering why we bother going “backwards” from data that are already aligned, that’s a totally fair question!
 We choose to realign for the following reasons: